 They represent the official position of The Salvation Army and therefore a Salvation Army Officer's teaching and counsel should be consistent with them.

-Positional Statements are prepared in the UK The Salvation Army's Moral and Social Issues Council (MASIC).
-They are submitted to The Salvation Army's International Headquarters for approval and are then issued – with the authority of the General – for use in the United Kingdom and the Republic of Ireland.
+Positional Statements are prepared by an international or territorial Salvation Army Moral and Social Issues Council.
+All positional statements are submitted to The Salvation Army's International Headquarters for approval and are then issued – with the authority of the General.

 - Ethnic and Cultural Diversity